pruszel/scripts/README.md

 # [peterlopez/scripts](https://github.com/peterlopez/scripts)

-My collection of scripts for the shell and other programs
+A collection of shell and other scripts.